AnthonyD2023/cst3106_labs/Lab5/README.md

 - Settings Screen : Crumpled paper with a list of options that you can choose.
 The back button works the same as the rulebook screen's back button
 - Play State : Has the scorecard as a table on the left (on a crumpled piece of paper), a green background with the dice, and a wooden top block for the selected dice.
 There is a button that rolls the dice in the top left.

-### Animations
+### Animations & Functionality
 - Upon clicking a die, it glides to the top bar
-- The dice bounce to a random position on the screen when rolled
+- The dice bounce to a random position on the screen when rolled These animations are subtle but effective in the overall feel of the game

 - There are some buttons on the bottom of the score card that allow the user to access the options and the rules
 - The main menu screen has a button for the rules and a button to start
 - Menus such as the options menu and the rules menu have a back button that returns to the previous game state.
 Said game state is stored when the menus open.
 On press it takes the player back to that state
 - Once the game ends, the score is displayed.
-You can press 'play again' or 'quit' where 'quit' returns you to the main menu These animations are subtle but effective in the overall feel of the game
+You can press 'play again' or 'quit' where 'quit' returns you to the main menu

 ### Layout
 ![Layout Mock-up](yahtzee-layout.png)